Menu Close

 Multiple Monitor MountMount Ergonomics | Choosing the Right Monitors | Desktop Space

-If you need to buy monitors for mounting on a monitor mount / stand read this first.
+If you need to buy monitors for mounting on a stand or mount, read this article first.
 It will save you a lot of time and frustration.

 One of the most important benefits of using multiple monitors and mounts is increased productivity and efficiency.
 That starts with a high quality multi display computer system and an ergonomic monitor mount.

-Once you have a computer and a monitor mount, you have to make sure you choose the right monitors.
-When buying monitors try to meet as much of the criteria mentioned below as possible.
-Due to continual changes in monitor styles, bezel size, button placement, bases etc, monitors may not meet all of this criteria, but get as close as you can.
+Once you have a multi display computer and a monitor mount, you have to make sure you choose the right monitors.
+When shopping for monitors try to meet as much of the criteria mentioned below as possible.
+You may not find monitors meeting all this criteria, but get as close as you can.

 Your choices will be narrowed even further once you take video connections, resolution and other variables into account.
-These are the things you need to look for when shopping for monitors that you plan on installing on a monitor mount.
+But, don’t over think it.
+These are just the things you need to look for when shopping for monitors to be installed on a mount.
+Oh, and look for terms like “eye Care” or Blue Light filter” etc . this reduces eye strain.
+Ok, let’s get started.

 The very first thing to verify when you are shopping for monitors is to confirm that they are actually mountable on a monitor stand.
 The reference to look for in the specs is VESA compliance, or “wall mountable” in the description.
 The standard is 75mm or 100mm depending on the size of the monitors.